antoine-cottineau/react-native-swipeable-card-stack/README.md

 - ✅ Supports swipes to the left, right, top, and bottom
 - ⏳ Supports unswipes
+- ⏳ Supports locking card translation along the x or y axis
 - ✅ Supports customizing the swipe animations
 - ✅ Allows performing your own animations based on the swipe/unswipe progression